+Only inter models are retrained compared to JVET-Z0112.
+Intra models were retrained in EE (JVET-A0111).

+Partitioning information not used (was also not used in Z0112).

+In test 1, a larger number of epochs was used as the data set was smaller (such that training time was approximately same as in tests 2 and 3).

+Attention block is unchanged relative to original proposals, except that IPB and skip information is added as input.

+It was suggested that this could also be used with combined luma/chroma models.

+Investigate in EE.

 JVET-AA0238 Crosscheck of JVET-AA0090 (EE1-related: One luma model with IPB and skip for filtering intra and inter luma slices) [L. Wang (Tencent)] [late]

+Results match.

-JVET-AA0094 EE1-related: Deep In-Loop Filter in EE1-1.6 with Adaptive Input Samples [C. Zhou, Z. Lv, J. Zhang (vivo), W. Chen, J. Guo, B. Ai (BJTU)] [placehold] [late]
+JVET-AA0094 EE1-related: Deep In-Loop Filter in EE1-1.6 with Adaptive Input Samples [C. Zhou, Z. Lv, J. Zhang (vivo), W. Chen, J. Guo, B. Ai (BJTU)] [late]

+Initial version rejected as “placeholder”